 1967 Riots – Cultural Revolution in Hong Kong

-Revisit one the the most monumental moments in Hong Kong's history
+Revisit one of the most monumental moments in Hong Kong's history

 It was a summer like no other.
 There were fiery rallies, mass strikes, sudden curfews, ‘white-skinned pigs’ and ‘yellow running dogs’ in riot gear, as well as thousands of home-made ‘pineapples’ on the streets as Hong Kong fell into months of fear and violence.
 These potent images have seared into the collective memory of those who lived through the tumultuous days of 1967 when this city, frustrated with the British colonial government’s indifference to the welfare needs of the population, got caught in a spill-over from the Cultural Revolution in mainland China.